 The counselor is not a school based therapist.
 The counselor works with all children and is concerned with their developmental needs.
 The counselor helps to identify students with exceptional needs and seeks, with parent approval, to initiate referral.

-The Resource Coordinator is responsible for overseeing programs that provide the educational assistance children with learning, behavioral, and/or attention difficulties need.
+The Learning Coordinator is responsible for overseeing programs that provide the educational assistance children with learning, behavioral, and/or attention difficulties need.

-The Resource Coordinator will work collaboratively with the parents, staff, and students to provide the educational support needed for classroom success.
-This will include conducting assessments, meeting with students, staff, and family, co-teaching, working one-on-one with students, and monitoring all strategy and 504 Plans.
+The Learning Coordinator will work collaboratively with the parents, staff, and students to provide the educational support needed for classroom success.
+This will include conducting assessments, meeting with students, staff, and family, co-teaching, working one-on-one with students, and monitoring all strategy and Student Accommodation Plans.

 The primary goal of the literacy specialist is to improve reading achievement in grades K – 2.
 This involves working cooperatively and collaboratively with other professionals to build and implement reading programs designed to meet the literacy needs of a diverse population of learners.